Tidal flooding impacts seen across Hampton Roads Monday

 HAMPTON ROADS, Va.
-(WAVY) — Parts of Hampton Roads were underwater Monday as tidal flooding impacted the area.
+(WAVY) — Parts of Hampton Roads were in deep water Monday as tidal flooding impacted the area.

-In Virginia Beach, city officials are paying close attention to areas along the Chesapeake Bay and Lynnhaven River.
+In Virginia Beach, city officials were paying close attention to areas along the Chesapeake Bay and Lynnhaven River.
 10 On Your Side caught up with Virginia Beach Public Works Spokesman Drew Lankford at a restaurant along the water on Shore Drive.
-He said these areas are getting hit with the brunt of the storm.
+He said these areas were getting hit with the brunt of the storm.

-“Anything affected by the Chesapeake Bay and the Lynnhaven River cause that’s where they’re catching the full force of the wind gusts coming in out of the North, Northeast,” said Lankford.
+“Anything affected by the Chesapeake Bay and the Lynnhaven River cause that’s where they’re catching the full force of the wind gusts coming in out of the north, northeast,” Lankford said.

 He says even though the Oceanfront got hit with the remnants of Hurricane Ian last week, it won’t be impacted as bad.